segmentio/segment-docs/README.md

 - docker-catalog: runs `make catalog` on a docker host.

 # Layouts
-Default.html is the container through which all the individual other layouts (currently one) are built to have the right title, seo, etc.
+`default.html` is the container through which all the individual other layouts (currently one, `page.html`) are built to have the right title, seo, etc.

 # Platform Config API + Catalog